cooscoos/stipends/pages/markdown/map_method.md

 ##### Belgium

+Searches at the time of writing revealed PhDs with gross taxable annual stipends of around €32,000/yr [[BEL2]](https://www.findaphd.com/phds/belgium/).
+Belgium's tax rates are higher than Austria's, so this results in a lower net income.

+Fees can be up to €980/yr [[BEL1]](https://www.findaphd.com/guides/phd-study-in-belgium) depending on the institution.

 ##### Denmark

+Salaries for PhD students from the DTU are gross 51600&nbsp;krone/yr[[DNK1]](https://www.dtu.dk/english/education/phd/intro/salary).

+Fees for international students vary but are typically around 6700&nbsp;krone/yr.

 ##### Finland

+Info on full scholarships for PhD students could not be found.
+Finland do not charge fees [[FIN1]](https://www.findaphd.com/guides/phd-study-in-finland).

 ##### France

+CIFRE suggest an annual minimum salary of €23,484/yr [[FRA1]](https://www.enseignementsup-recherche.gouv.fr/fr/le-financement-doctoral-46472).
+Fees for UK students are €380/yr [[FRA2]](https://www.findaphd.com/guides/phd-study-in-france).

 ##### Germany

+Germany Universities and institutions typically offer salaries at 65% of TVöD 13, which is around €32,000/yr at the time of writing (Spring 2023) [[DEU1]](https://www.chemistryworld.com/news/wage-rise-for-max-planck-phd-candidates-approved/4013241.article).
+There are sometimes fees of up to €700/yr [[DEU2]](https://www.findaphd.com/blog/8810/is-postgraduate-study-in-germany-really-free).

+Germany's tax system is quite complicated, but here we assume the €32,000/yr salary is taxed at category I in Berlin.
+This results in taxes and social securities of around €9,600/yr.

 ##### Italy (None)

 ##### Ireland

+Searches on findPhD revealed Irish stipends are typically €18,000/yr--19,500/yr.
+It is unclear, but we believe that fees on scholarships are usually covered for UK students.

 ##### Netherlands

+Searches on findPhD revealed gross annual salaries of €29,000/yr -- €41,000/yr, and here we will take the lower end as a value.

+There are typically no fees for students in the Netherlands [[NLD1]](https://www.findaphd.com/guides/phd-study-in-netherlands)

 ##### Norway (None)